-Core clerkship/clinical elective grades must be received by mid-September of Phase 3 in order to be included in the Medical Student Performance Evaluation (MSPE) and/or the College of Medicine transcript sent to the AAMC Electronic Residency Application Service (ERAS).
+Core clerkship/clinical elective grades must be received by mid-September of Phase 3 to be included in the Medical Student Performance Evaluation (MSPE) and/or the College of Medicine transcript sent to the AAMC Electronic Residency Application Service (ERAS).
 Any delay taking core clerkships may affect a student's MSPE quartile, eligibility for AOA, and graduating with honors.

-In some cases, it will be necessary for students who do not begin a core clerkship during the summer session to have their projected graduation date changed to August or December of 2026.
+In some cases, it will be necessary for students who do not begin a core clerkship during the summer session to have their projected graduation date changed.
 Such a change will defer participation in the residency match programs to the subsequent year.

 Deferring the Step 1 exam may affect scheduling of the Step 2CK licensure exam.
 The ERAS application is available for download to programs on the last Wednesday in September.
-Students should be aware of this date in order to sit for Step 2 CK in time for a score to be returned and available in the ERAS application on that day.
+Students should be aware of this date to sit for Step 2 CK in time for a score to be returned and available in the ERAS application.